rsthn/rose-ext-sentinel/README.md

 ### `sentinel::auth-required`

-Fails with error code `Wind::R_NOT_AUTHENTICATED` if the active user is not authenticated.
+Fails with error code `Wind::R_NOT_AUTHENTICATED` if the active session is not authenticated.

 ### `sentinel::privilege-required` privileges:string

-Verifies if the active user has the specified privileges.
-Fails with `Wind::R_NOT_AUTHENTICATED` if the user has not been authenticated, or with `Wind::R_PRIVILEGE_REQUIRED` if the privilege requirements are not met.
+Verifies if the active session has the specified privileges.
+Fails with `Wind::R_NOT_AUTHENTICATED` if the session has not been authenticated, or with `Wind::R_PRIVILEGE_REQUIRED` if the privilege requirements are not met.

-### `sentinel::passwordHash` value:string
+### `sentinel::password` password:string

-Calculates the hash of the given value and returns it.
+Calculates the hash of the given password and returns it.

 ### `sentinel::status`

-Returns the active user's authentication status (boolean).
+Returns the authentication status (boolean) of the active session.

 ### `sentinel::login` username:string password:string

-Authenticated the active user with the specified credentials, fails if the data is incorrect by returning `Wind::R_INVALID_DATA`.
+Authenticates the active session with the specified credentials, fails if the data is incorrect by returning `Wind::R_VALIDATION_ERROR`.

 ### `sentinel::logout`

-Removes authentication status from the active user.
+Removes authentication status from the active session.

 ### `sentinel::reload`

-Reloads the active user's data and privileges from the database.
+Reloads the active session data and privileges from the database.